ottopanini/spring-batch-developer-course/README.md

 Shows how to restart a step.
 The test application needs 3 runs to complete all steps.

 ### retry
-If started with console parameter "retry" processing will fail at 42 some times and then succeed.
+If started with console parameter "retry=processing" processing will fail at 42 some times and then succeed.
 The item processor is retrying only the one item that has failed.
 For the item writer this is different: it will retry the whole chunk if one item has failed.
 Item readers can not be retried.

 ### skip
+If started with console parameter "skip=processing" processing will fail at item 42 and then retry the whole chunk but this time item 42 won't be proceeded.
+For the item writer this is different: at first it fails with the parameter "skip=writer" and retry the whole chunk one item by time to figure out by wich item the exception occurs to have all other written successfully.